cemar-ortiz/main_dir/README.md

 ### Links to projects:

 - **[Money Dog](https://github.com/cemar-ortiz/money_dog)**: Money Dog is a personal, semi-automated assistant that helps you keep track of your personal finances.
-This project is still on development and I will be updating it with new features!. _Language: Python, frameworks: pandas_
+This project is still on development and I will be updating it with new features!.

 - **[Hangman game - CLI based](https://github.com/cemar-ortiz/hangman_cli)**: The classic programming challenge to polish your OOP skills and your standard library knowledge.
 I maintain this game development project as a hobby and I'm very proud of what I have learned with it, so I thought: why not share it publicly?
 Maybe it could be educational for someone else besides me.
-I'll be uploading it with new features until I become busy or entertained with other projects._Language: Python_
+I'll be uploading it with new features until I become busy or entertained with other projects.

 ### Other links:

 - **[Coding challenges](https://github.com/cemar-ortiz/coding_challenges)**: I'm participating in a coding community focused on practicing our algorithms and data structure skills, we code in whatever language we are most comfortable and feedback each other, it's fun.
 I will be uploading my implementations for such challenges here.
-Hope you may find them useful if you're learning about this too!._Language: Python_
+Hope you may find them useful if you're learning about this too!.

+- **[TDD review](https://github.com/cemar-ortiz/TDD_with_python)**: A repository I worked with as a means to review the practice of Test Driven Development (TDD).

 - **Data structures**: On July 2021 I found on a street market a 1980's book written by John L. Pfaltz on Computer Data Structures.
 All exercises in the book were written in Fortran so I thought: why not parse these exercises to Python?
 It could be a nice challenge and could end up being educational not only for me, but for others too.
-I will be uploading in this repo these exercises. _Language: Python_
+I will be uploading in this repo these exercises.

 Hope you may find my projects useful and interesting for your own use.

 If you have any questions feel free to contact me at [cemar.ortiz@gmail.com](cemar.ortiz@gmail.com)